MIT-TESSE/goseek-challenge/README.md

 # goseek-challenge

-Welcome to the GOSEEK challenge page, which is run in conjunction with [Perception, Action, Learning Workshop](https://mit-spark.github.io/PAL-ICRA2020/) at [ICRA 2020](https://www.icra2020.org/competitions/goseek-challenge).
+Welcome to the GOSEEK challenge page, which is run in conjunction with the [Perception, Action, Learning Workshop](https://mit-spark.github.io/PAL-ICRA2020/) at [ICRA 2020](https://www.icra2020.org/competitions/goseek-challenge).

 For this competition, participants create a reinforcement learning (RL) agent that combines perception and high-level decision-making to search for objects placed within complex indoor environments from a Unity-based simulator.
 Simply put: like PACMAN, but in a realistic scene and with realistic perception capabilities.